microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-2/solution.md

 ### **Task 3: Install the Azure Migrate Appliance**

 > [!IMPORTANT]
-You will need to install Microsof Edge Browser or Chrome on the Azure Migrate Appliance VM.
+You will need to install Microsoft Edge Browser or Chrome on the Azure Migrate Appliance VM.
 Internet Explorer 11 is not supported.
 > - [New Windows 2019 server, how to install Microsoft Edge browser](https://learn.microsoft.com/en-us/answers/questions/937532/new-windows-2019-server-how-to-install-microsoft-e)

 Open Microsoft Edge on the Windows Server 2019 system and navigate and login to the [Azure Portal](https://portal.azure.com).